grafana/agent/docs/sources/flow/reference/components/discovery.http.md

 ## Examples

-This example will query a url every 15 seconds and expose targets that it finds:
+The following example queries a URL every 15 seconds and exposes targets that it finds:

 ```river
 discovery.http "dynamic_targets" {